Skip to main content

 Learn how to record or stream audio input in your Flutter app using the record package.

 This recipe demonstrates how to use the record package to add audio recording and streaming capabilities to your Flutter app.
-Here is an overview of the steps involved in implementing audio input:
+To get started using the package, follow these steps:

 1. Add the package dependency